formulagp/Pi-Weather-Station/README.md

 ## Installation

 To install this software, you simply have to run the Python code provided on the Raspberry Pi of your choice, with the operating system of your choice.
 In this project, Raspberry Pi OS was used along with provided Thonny IDE.
+The GrovePi kit is also required with the correct hardware connections(as noted in the Getting Started section) for the program to function properly.

 ## Getting Started